 Hi, my name is Pierce Gainey and aerial photography has been a passion of mine for several years now.
-Over the years I’ve picked up some helpful tips that I would love to share with all of you!
+Over the years I’ve picked up some helpful drone tips for shooting over water that I would love to share with all of you!

 Before we get into some helpful tips I’d like to share a little about myself and the main subject that I photograph, the ocean.